 - Pray scripture.
 Find scripture you love and add your name and your family’s names into the verses.
 It is a very powerful way to pray as your words are aligned with God’s words.

 - Worship music.
 My favorite group is Hillsong.
 They have tons of worship songs.
-There are plenty of other groups who play worship music.
+There are plenty of other groups that play worship music.
 Check out iTunes or YouTube.
 You can walk around the neighborhood listening to it on your iPhone.

 - Sing, praise, and thanksgiving.
 Spend time with God by singing, praising, and giving thanks.
 This is a wonderful way to worship.
 God doesn’t care if you can carry a tune.
-I love singing in the car so no one hears…but God.
+I love singing in the car when no one hears…but God.

-Supplement Your Quiet Times
+Supplement Your Quiet Time With God

 - Spiritual books.
 Books about God or spiritual growth are great ways to supplement your quiet times.
 God uses other people to speak into our lives.
 They can give wisdom and knowledge in places we need to grow.